Give your closet the facelift it deserves

 Whether you choose to do this project yourself or hire a closet maker near you will depend on your budget and your building skills.
 Setting up pre-fabricated systems is fairly straightforward, but unique spaces benefit from the touch of a trained handyperson who can find the best layout for your situation.

+Selecting the right closet system is crucial for your remodel's success.
 The main types of closets include reach-in standalone or built-in closets and walk-in closets, but there are a few different systems that can exist within them.
+Here are your options, from most budget-friendly to most expensive:

-Prefabricated: These systems just need to be assembled before popping them into your closet, but everything else is already made and ready to go.
+These ready-to-install systems just need to be assembled before popping them into your closet, but everything else is already made and ready to go.
+Prefabricated systems are the quickest and most affordable professionally designed solution, typically involving measuring your space, selecting a predesigned kit, and installing wall-mounted standards with adjustable shelves and rods.
+While limited in customization options, they're perfect for standard-sized closets with basic organization needs.

-Semi-custom: A mix of both prefabricated and custom, these systems allow you to prioritize certain elements—like a special fold-out ironing board or extra-large shoe rack—and save on costs for the rest.
+These systems are a mix of prefabricated and custom.
+They allow you to prioritize certain elements—such as a special fold-out ironing board or extra-large shoe rack—and save on costs for the rest.
+Semi-custom options provide a good middle ground for many homeowners, and installation can be DIY or professional, depending on your preference.

 How many days it takes to remodel a closet will also depend on the scale of the project.
 Small changes like installing a prefab kit will eat up an afternoon and no more, while a total renovation could require several days to a week.
 If you’re planning for the latter, plan to secure other sleeping arrangements while construction is ongoing.